 Military code outlines crimes and the corresponding discipline.
 The code also outlines procedures to protect the accused.

 Joining the military does not mean that you waive your rights.
-Soldiers have the same rights as civiliains and often have better protections.
+Soldiers have the same rights as civilians and often have better protections.

-If a member of the armed forces was to be arrested off-base they are still under federal jurisdiction and miliary would prosecute.
+If a member of the armed forces was to be arrested off-base, they are still under federal jurisdiction, and the military would prosecute.

 Only in times of war by decree of the government.
-In an urgent situation, they can handle criminal cases in an are where courts are not operational.
+In an urgent situation, they can handle criminal cases in an area where courts are not operational.